stellar/go/exp/services/ledgerexporter/DEVELOPER_GUIDE.md

 - Objects are compressed before uploading using the zstd (zstandard) compression algorithm to optimize network usage and storage needs.

 ## Data Storage (GCS)
-- The source for the cloud storage plugin is in the [support](https://github.com/stellar/go/tree/master/support/datastore) package.
-Any new storage plugin must implement the interface defined in [datastore.go](https://github.com/stellar/go/blob/master/support/datastore/datastore.go).
+- An example implementation of `DataStore` for GCS, Google Cloud Storage.
+This plugin is located in the [support](https://github.com/stellar/go/tree/master/support/datastore) package.
 - The ledger exporter currently implements the interface only for Google Cloud Storage (GCS).
 The [GCS plugin](https://github.com/stellar/go/blob/master/support/datastore/gcs_datastore.go) uses GCS-specific behaviors like conditional puts, automatic retry, metadata, and CRC checksum.

 ## Build, Run and Test using Docker